 How to apply

 We try to make applying to study at the University of Salford as flexible and straightforward as possible.
-Find out more about how you can make an application, write the perfect Personal Statement and track the status of your application online.
+On this page you can find out how to make an application, either through Clearing or Adjustment for September 2020 entry, or to start university in September 2021.

 Making an application